swat1x/database-sql/README.md

 DatabaseLogger log4jDatabaseLogger = new Log4jDatabaseLogger(log4jLogger);
 ```
 \
-For self-made build use `./gradlew build`
+For self-made build use `./gradlew shadowJar`